OHBA-analysis/osl-dynamics/doc/faq.rst

 Summary statistics can be calculated for individual subjects or for a group.
 See the :doc:`HMM Summary Statistics tutorial <tutorials_build/4-3_hmm_summary_stats>` for example code of how to calculate these quantities.

 Often, we are interested in comparing two groups or conditions.
 E.g. we might find static alpha (8-12 Hz) power is increased for one group/condition.
-Let's speculate there are segments in our data where alpha power bursts occur - this would be identified by the HMM as a state with high alpha power that only activates for particular segments.
+Let's speculate there are segments in our data where alpha power bursts occur.
+This would be identified by the HMM as a state with high alpha power that only activates for particular segments.
 The increase in alpha power seen for a group/condition can arise in many ways, maybe the alpha bursts are longer in duration, maybe they're more frequent, maybe the dynamics are unchanged but the alpha state just has more alpha power in it.
 The different summary statistics can potentially help interpret which of these options it is.

 Generally, it's difficult to say whether or not one summary statistic is more important than another.
 The recommended approach is to calculate all four of the above as a summary of dynamics for each subject/group/condition.